Sports Coach Logo Sports Coach Training Principles Fitness Components

 Insect protein expression

-These systems may be easily scaled up and even adapted to high-density suspension culture for large-scale protein expression that is perhaps more functionally quite similar to native mammalian protein.
-While yields may be up to 500 mg/L, it means recombinant baculovirus can sometimes be time-consuming.
+These systems may be easily scaled up and even adapted to high-density suspension culture for large-scale protein expression that is perhaps more functionally similar to native mammalian protein.
+While yields may be up to 500 mg/L, recombinant baculovirus can sometimes be time-consuming.
 Also, cultural conditions can be challenging compared to the prokaryotic systems.

 Bacterial protein expression